 With its blue-domed churches, white-painted houses, unique landscapes and dramatic cliffs, Santorini is one of the most beautiful islands in Greece.
 It is part of the Cyclades Islands, which are located in the Aegean Sea.
-Here’s a list of the most beautiful places to visit and the best things to do in Santorini, Greece.
+Here is a detailed travel guide to Santorini and tips on the best things to do in Santorini, Greece.

-If you’re looking forward to a holiday in Santorini, this guide to Santorini will help you plan it.
-We’ll cover practical information – how to get to Santorini, airports, ferries, where to stay, what food to try, prices and other useful tips.
+If you’re looking forward to a holiday in Santorini, this travel guide to Santorini will help you plan it.
+We’ll cover useful information – how to get to Santorini, airports, ferries, where to stay, what food to try, prices and other useful tips.

-To help you plan your holiday to Santorini without a tour operator, you can also use the map where all the places to see in Santorini are marked.
+To help you plan your holiday to Santorini, you can also use the map where all the places to see in Santorini are marked.

 Santorini, Greece